AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-05-why-i-love-godspeed-you-black-emperor.md

 Though the first minute and a half is somewhat choppy, it builds up to one of the greatest post-rock crescendos that you'll ever hear—there's no missing it once it starts.
 You can sense some very palpable tension and rage in the chords, a common theme in Yanqui U.X.O.
 The band [describes the album](https://godspeedyoublackemperor.bandcamp.com/album/yanqui-u-x-o) as "just raw, angry, dissonant, epic instrumental rock."

 And then it slowly dies off about ten minutes in.
 What follows resembles grief and pain.
-People say this section is so beautiful that it's made them cry; I'll let you be the judge of that and experience it for yourself.
+People say this section is so beautiful that it's made them cry; you really do have to hear it for yourself to understand what they mean.
 Throughout those sorrowful notes are scattered glimpses of hope—a gradually increasing intensity that struggles to fully realize itself.
-The riffs that start at 13:50 are particularly amazing.
+The riffs beginning at 13:50 are particularly amazing.

-The final chapter of the song—beginning at around the 23-minute mark—is like a phoenix rising from its ashes, now burning brighter and more explosively.
-It makes me want to barrel down an empty freeway without the slightest care for anything in the world.

-At long last, you arrive at 28:40 and find yourself raising the volume to deafening levels.
-It doesn't get more intense than these last two minutes—and when it's over, you'll feel a wave of relief wash over you.
+The final chapter of the song—beginning at around the 23-minute mark—is true redemption, the peak crescendo, and can only be fully enjoyed by barreling down an empty freeway at max speed.
+As you arrive at 28:40, you find yourself raising the volume to deafening levels.
+It doesn't get more intense than these last few minutes—and when it's over, you'll feel a wave of relief wash over you.
 It's an emotional rollercoaster well worth the ride.

 ## 2. Rockets Fall on Rocket Falls